-The Berlin Quality and Innovation Offensive (QIO) is a program run by the federal state of Berlin and forms a key element of the “Zukunftsvertrag Studium und Lehre stärken” agreement between the federal government and the federal states to strengthen academics and teaching through the long-term funding of universities.
-During the second funding phase (2021-2024), support is provided for measures undertaken at universities in the areas of expert staff recruitment and retention, teaching quality, accessibility, and digitalization and innovation.
+The Berlin Quality and Innovation Offensive (QIO) is a program run by the State of Berlin and forms a key element of the “Zukunftsvertrag Studium und Lehre stärken” agreement between the federal government and the federal states to strengthen academics and teaching through the long-term funding of universities.
+During the second funding phase (2021-2024), the State of Berlin is providing support for measures undertaken at universities in the areas of 1) expert staff recruitment and retention, 2) teaching quality/accessibility, and 3) digitalization and innovation.

 Start-up finding is available for projects aimed at achieving sustainable improvements to degree programs.
 Funding is provided for the concept and development phase of a project and, depending on the goal, can be used to fund research associates, student assistants, or equipment.
 Funding is not available for the long-term implementation of a project.